Harlequin (Lady Gaga album): Development

 Following the completion of The Chromatica Ball (2022), Lady Gaga took a step back from social media and promotional activities while she focused on preparing her role as Harleen "Lee" Quinzel (Harley Quinn) in the American musical thriller film Joker: Folie à Deux (2024).
 In a lengthy Instagram post made on June 16, 2023, Gaga shared that she had been spending alone time "healing" while editing her concert film Gaga Chromatica Ball (2024), filming Joker: Folie à Deux, and creating music for a "special project".
 Throughout the rest of the year and into 2024, she occasionally teased upcoming music via social media, sharing photos from within the studios where she was working and offering insights into the process.

 At the film's red carpet premiere in London, England, on September 25, 2024, Gaga discussed the inspiration for the album, stated, "When we were done with the movie, I wasn't done with her.
 Because I'm not done with her, I made Harlequin."
 She also described it as an "indicative of a complex woman that wants to be whoever she wants to be at any given moment."
 Harlequin marked Gaga's first jazz standard record without Tony Bennett, following their collaborative albums, Cheek to Cheek (2014) and Love for Sale (2021).
 In an interview with Rolling Stone, she emphasized that it was not a sad experience; instead, she felt his presence throughout the entire process.
 Gaga also reflected on her artistic choices, stating, "In a funny way, if I had put rock & roll chords over production in a record that I did with Tony years ago, I don't know how he would've felt about that.
 Tony didn't love rock & roll.
 But he would've said, 'Wow, that's amazing.'
 He was somebody who loved how risk-taking and different I am, and I always thought that was so cool."

+Gaga also explained how her work on Joker: Folie à Deux influenced the development of Harlequin.
+She explained that while filming the movie she had to "unlearn singing" and deliberately tone down her vocal technique, an approach that carried over into the album's performances.
+Gaga said the record blends her own voice with elements of Harley Quinn's persona, at times drawing on what she described as Lee's "childlike immaturity" and, elsewhere, shifting toward a "much softer" and "extremely nostalgic" tone.
+She added that the album's vocals are intentionally genre-defying, an approach she said "makes sense for Harley Quinn" and reflected the artistic freedom she experienced while making the record.